Chrps/MapGeneralization/README.md

 ## Introduction

-This repository contains the code & links to annotation data for our WACV 2021 paper: ['Generalizing Doors in Technical Drawings using Graph Neural Networks'](https://arxiv.org/abs/xxx).
-Here, we present a new method for recognizing floor plan elements by constructing graphs from the primitives in dxf files and performing node classifiation using Graph Neural Networks.
+This repository contains the code & links to annotation data for our WACV 2021 submission: ['Generalizing Doors in Technical Drawings using Graph Neural Networks'](https://arxiv.org/abs/xxx).
+Here, we present how floor plan elements can be recognized by constructing graphs from the primitives in dxf files and performing node classifiation using Graph Neural Networks.

 ## Requirements